djcutch/OPNsense-Dashboard/configure.md

 ### Add telegraf to sudoers

-After that, we need to add telegraf to sudoers and use nopasswd to restrict telegraf to only what it needs to run as root.
+After that, we need to add telegraf to the OPNsense sudoers and use nopasswd to restrict telegraf to only what it needs to run as root.

 ```
 printf 'telegraf ALL=(root) NOPASSWD: /usr/local/bin/telegraf_pfifgw.php\n' | sudo tee -a /usr/local/etc/sudoers > /dev/null